Understanding Hip Pain: Causes and Treatments

 Hip Bursitis

 You can develop bursitis in your shoulders, elbows, hips, knees, heels, and ankles.
 This painful condition happens when the bursae (small fluid-filled sacs that cushion your joints to reduce friction) become inflamed.
 This can be caused by repetitive movements or excess pressure.
+Bone spurs can be caused by similar instances.

 Hip Bursitis Symptoms